-For the southern wall, the luminaire chosen was the Philips ColorGraze MX4 Powercore from Color Kinetics, an IP66 fitting made of high-quality aluminium with a low copper content to withstand the marine location.
+For the southern wall, the luminaire chosen was the ColorGraze MX4 Powercore from Color Kinetics, an IP66 fitting made of high-quality aluminum with a low copper content to withstand the marine location.
 To avoid the wall looking flat and featureless, the interior of each frame was washed with carefully-directed light that used a gradation in intensity across the surface to provide interest and contrast.

 A waterproof secondary housing was designed and built locally from marine-grade 316 stainless steel with a glass lens, and the luminaire was mounted and sealed inside this.

-Lighting designer Angus Muir was commissioned to design the creative content while the Philips ActiveSite gateway monitors the health of the system sending real-time fault alerts to address immediately.
+Lighting designer Angus Muir was commissioned to design the creative content while the ActiveSite gateway monitors the health of the system sending real-time fault alerts to address immediately.